 We get it, San Diego rocks.
-We’re amped for blink-182’s reunion shows at Pechanga Arena next June, and our ears are still ringing from the Red Hot Chili Peppers’ show at Petco Park over the summer.
+We were amped for blink-182’s reunion shows at Pechanga Arena in June 2023, and our ears are still ringing from the Red Hot Chili Peppers’ shows at Petco Park and Snapdragon Stadium.
 But every band starts somewhere, and the city has plenty of venues for smaller audiences.

 What’s small?
-The Observatory North Park can hold a maximum of 1,300 people — so we’re rounding up 11 spots where your future favorites play to more intimate crowds.
+The Observatory North Park can hold a maximum of 1,300 people — the starting point for our mid-sized and huge venues — so we’re rounding up 13 spots where your future favorites play to more intimate crowds.

 This unpretentious Normal Heights venue hosts up-and-coming artists, dance parties, DJ sets, and more.
 Despite having soda in its name, this is more of a bar.
 All shows are 21+ with a capacity of ~230.